hbwheat/Raspberry-Pi-Setup/pihole/readme.md

 ## DHCP
 Set a hostname for your container in the docker-compose file.
 We'll need this for the relay to have a server to search for.

+Also, we'll comment out the dhcp port in the compose file.
+The DHCP relay will forward our traffic back and forth out of the container.

 Setting up a DHCP server within a container has a simple challenge.
 DHCP packets don't traverse over subnets.
 The way docker handles bridging of networks, if you wish to have a container not be on the host network you'll need to configure your server with a dhcp relay.

 The relay will sit on both the docker network bridge for the dhcp server and the client request side.